 Public schools in Dallas

 The standard of public schools in Dallas is varied.
-On one end of the spectrum, Dallas boasts many excellent charter and magnet schools that cater for gifted students and produce outstanding results; on the other hand, the city is also home to some schools that produce less stellar results.
+On one end of the spectrum, Dallas boasts many excellent charter and magnet schools that cater for gifted students and produce outstanding results; on the other hand, the city is also home to some schools that don't perform as well.

 One major advantage of choosing a public school in Dallas is the cost, as no fees are charged.
-The other advantage is that it gives expat children a chance to mix with the local population, which can help them integrate into life in a new country.
+Since public school attendance is based on zoning, it also gives children the chance to mix with local kids from the neighbourhood, which is especially useful for expat families new to the US.

 Charter and magnet schools

 Charter schools use state funding and uphold the state curriculum.
-However, these schools have more scope to be flexible in their teaching methods than traditional public schools.
+That said, these schools have more scope to be flexible in their teaching methods than traditional public schools.

 Magnet schools also use state funding but follow an alternative, more specialised curriculum focusing on a particular subject area such as languages, science or the performing arts.
 Dallas is home to some of the top-performing magnet schools in the country.

-Expats interested in this option should be aware that competition for places at these schools can be fierce, with long waiting lists.
+Competition for places at these schools can be fierce, with long waiting lists.
 Lottery systems are used to confirm enrolment for both charter and magnet schools in Dallas.
+Charter schools requiring a skill, such as those with music programmes, may also require an audition.

 Private schools in Dallas